needle-tools/needle-engine-support/documentation/project_structure.md

 ![image](https://user-images.githubusercontent.com/5083203/185805355-0618aa93-a9ca-463a-86b8-e735e8772bda.png)

-**NPM Definition** is what we call npm packages that you can install to your projects from within Unity, and that are tightly integrated into the Unity Editor.
+**NPM Definition** is what we call [npm packages ⇡](https://www.npmjs.com/) that you can install to your projects from within Unity, and that are tightly integrated into the Unity Editor.
 That includes generating C# component stubs automatically.
 In the future, we're planning to support automatically copying assets to output/distribution folders as well.

 > Basically, each NpmDef contains a npm package (written in TypeScript) and a matching UPM package (C#).
 The public fields and method wrappers on the C# side can be automatically generated from TypeScript.